Movies in Fifteen Minutes: Book

 In 2004, Jones was asked by British publishing company Orion Books if she was interested in writing a book of the parodies.
 She was, and the book, Movies in Fifteen Minutes: Hollywood Blockbusters For People Who Can't Be Bothered was released in October 2005.
 It contains "the ten biggest movies ever," parodies not published online.
 The book is not currently available in the United States, though it has been published in Europe, where it met with praise.

 Characteristics

-The parodies, written in the style of a screenplay, have a wide appeal, at once scathing and affectionate, with plenty of references to pop culture, Internet fan culture, movie trivia, and just about anything else.
+The parodies, written in the style of a screenplay, have a wide appeal, at once,affectionate, with plenty of references to pop culture, Internet fan culture, movie trivia, and just about anything else.
 Font sizes and punctuation are used inventively (perhaps most memorably in The Matrix in Fifteen Minutes).

 Jokes are made at the expense of plot holes, inconsistent character arcs, and bad dialogue amongst other things.
 The world of Internet fanfiction is also made fun of, with Jones making straight-faced, ridiculous claims about the characters even wilder than those made by the fanfic authors themselves.